cawilliamson/treble_voltage/README.md

 # VoltageOS GSI Build System

-This repository contains a containerized build system for VoltageOS GSI images using container technology.
+This repository contains a containerized build system for VoltageOS GSI (Generic System Image) images using container technology.
+It automates the entire build process from source preparation to final image compression.

 ## Prerequisites